Tobu Bus Nikko: Outline

 In 2002, Tōbu Railway was split into a railway company and a bus company.
 The bus company was further divided into Tōbu Bus Nikkō, Tōbu Bus West, Tōbu Bus East (discontinued in 2022), and Tōbu Bus Central.
 Tōbu Bus Nikkō operates all routes in the area around Nikkō Station and Tōbu-Nikkō Station in Nikko, Tochigi.
 The area served by these bus routes includes many tourist destinations, such as Tōshō-gū, Chūzenji, and Rinnō-ji.

 Vehicles

-The company primarily uses Hino Rainbow and Isuzu Erga models which are types of stage carriage buses, but due to demand for sightseeing buses which require keeping the interior warm in winter, the company also uses the Hino Selega, a type of sightseeing bus.
-Isuzu Erga was introduced as a "two-seater" in 2012 as part of the company's efforts to improve accessibility for disabled passengers.
+The company primarily uses Hino Rainbow and Isuzu Erga models, which are types of stage carriage buses.
+The Isuzu Erga was introduced as a "two-seater" in 2012 as part of the company's efforts to improve accessibility for disabled passengers.
+Due to demand for sightseeing buses that require warm interiors in winter, the company also makes use of the Hino S'elega.

-The buses can be accessed via doors in the front and/or middle of the bus, with the exception of the "sightseeing buses" which only feature a door in the front.
+The buses can be accessed via doors in the front or middle of the bus, with the exception of the sightseeing buses, which only feature a door in the front.